intro

 There are a few things you can do to ensure eligibility for the maximum amount of federal aid that you have been offered.

-It is essential that your major and minor, if applicable, are officially declared and noted in your student record.
-If you have been planning to declare or change a major or minor, but have not yet done so, you should contact your academic advisor as soon as possible to make the official declaration.
+It is essential that your major is officially declared and noted in your student record.
+If you have been planning to declare or change a major, but have not yet done so, you should contact your academic advisor as soon as possible to make the official declaration.

 2. Register for the correct courses required for your program